-A “man’s job” in European (Western) culture is often understood to be of a physically challenging nature involving perhaps the use of heavy tools such as a pick, an axe or a sledgehammer.
-Labour in the mining industry, in the construction business, or on a farm require regular use of raw bodily strength and are generally considered “manly” jobs.
+A “man’s job” in European (Western) culture is understood to be physically demanding and perhaps involve the use of heavy machinery or hand tools tools such as a pick, an axe or a sledgehammer.
+Manual labour in the mining and construction industries, steel works and farming are considered typical jobs of this kind.

-For sure it’s no secret that illiteracy, a strong patriarchal society and religious beliefs have limited opportunities for women globally, not only in Nepal.
-The consequences of this are a resilient low social standing and subserviency for the female gender at large.
-It’s a trap for the women involved and a condition that unfortunately gets transferred from one generation to the next in a vicious circle hard to escape.
+For sure its known that illiteracy, a strong patriarchal society and religious beliefs have limited opportunities for women globally, not only in Nepal.
+This has led to the trap of low social standing and subserviency for the female gender, a condition that is transferred in subdued acceptance from from mother to daughter, one generation to the next.

-There is little chance of economic empowerment for the female gender trapped in this condition as well.
-Farming in Nepal pays little to no wages and inheritance laws at present do almost nothing to favour the women of the households whatsoever.
+There is little to no chance of economic empowerment for the ladies either.
+Farming in Nepal pays no wages and inheritance laws at present do almost nothing to favour the women of the households.

-There are other perhaps more controversial matters as well (for those brought up in the West).
-Child brides for example are part of the Hindu culture and it’s common practice in Nepal for young girls to find themselves in wedlock as early as fifteen.
+There are other matters that appear controversial for those like myself brought up in the West.
+Child brides for example are a part of the Hindu culture and in Nepal it’s common practice for young girls to find themselves in wedlock by the age of fifteen.

-Marriage for nepalese women to foreign nationals isn’t encouraged either.
-The right to Nepalese citizenship for children is passed on by the farther, not the mother and a child born to a non Nepalese male parent risks remaining stateless and without rights.
+Marriage to foreign men isn’t encouraged either.
+The right to Nepalese citizenship for children is passed on at birth by the farther, not the mother.
+Children born from a non Nepalese farther risk remaining stateless.

 The men?
-As far as I could make out, men in Nepal are generally employed in the forces: the army, the police.
-They take the lion’s share of the booming tourist industry as well, working in the many guest houses and hotels of Pokhara, Kathmandu and elsewhere.
+As far as I could make out, Nepalese men are generally involved in the forces: the army, the police.
+They take the lion’s share of the booming tourist industry as well, employed in the many guest houses and hotels of Pokhara, Kathmandu and elsewhere.
 Some work as taxi drivers or guides on the Himalayan trails.
-The privileged have government jobs or work in banks or are professionals and entrepreneurs.
+The privileged have government jobs, work for banks or are professionals and entrepreneurs.
 A few become holy men and gurus.

-Of course there are privileged women amongst privileged men but I honestly felt that a huge part of the country’s female population remained disadvantaged, left behind in the fields bare footed, stuck in the mud with a sickle and with little hope of a more gracious future.
+Of course there are privileged women amongst the privileged men but I honestly felt that a huge part of the country’s female population was forgotten, left behind in the muddy fields, stuck with the sickle and the rice harvest, with little hope for a future with options to choose from.

 It needs to be said that Nepal carries the scars of a ten year civil war that ended in 2006.
 The social fabric of the country is still damaged and will take time to heal.

-Furthermore, a colossal earthquake in 2015 destroyed a noticeble part of the county’s infrastructure hurting the economy, too.
-Also, this landlocked nation is fighting to preserve its autonomy and identity from the political interests and pressures of India, its ambitious and often bullying neighbour.
-China, to the north, is no easy partner either.
+Furthermore, a massive earthquake in 2015 destroyed a noticeble part of the county’s infrastructure substantially hurting the economy.
+Also, Nepal is fighting to preserve it’s autonomy and identity from the political interests and pressures of India and China, it’s ambitious and often bullying neighbours.

-Nevertheless, Nepal remains a beautiful country with warm welcoming people and many magnificent sights to admire and explore.
-Of course it has its problems, as all nations do but to me it remains well worth a visit.
-Keep an eye out for the hard working women if you’re there, they’re the ones that keep the nation on its feet.
-You can’t help noticing it.
+Nepal remains beautiful with warm welcoming people and magnificent sights to admire and explore.
+Of course it has its problems, as all nations do in this age of unstoppable globalisation.
+It’s undoubtedly well worth a visit and one that I would thoroughly recommend.

 Travellingstranger, Copyright 2018, all rights reserved.